Appendices

 5. If referred back to the Review Panel, a report will be presented to the Senior Director within five (5) business days of the receipt of the Senior Director's request of further deliberation.
 The Senior Director then makes a final decision regarding what action is to be taken and informs the Training Director.

-6. The Training Director informs the intern, involved staff members, necessary members of the training staff, and the interns’ Academic Training Director of the decision and any action taken or to be taken.
+6. The Training Director informs the intern, involved staff members, necessary members of the training staff of the decision, and the interns’ Academic Training Director and any action taken or to be taken.

-C. Grievance Procedures: Appeals Process
+C. Grievance Procedures: Second Review

-5. The intern and intern’s Academic Training Director will be notified of the outcome of the appeals process within three (3) business days of the final decision.
+6.The intern and intern’s Academic Training Director will be notified of the outcome of the process within three (3) business days of the final decision.